vidyadharbendre/learn_computer_vision_using_examples/modules/module_1/concepts/5_radiant_intensity_README.md

 ### Example of Directional Emission:
 Consider a **spotlight** that emits light primarily in one direction.
 The radiant intensity would be highest in the direction the light is pointing and would decrease in directions further away from the center of the beam.

-If the spotlight emits **20 watts** of radiant flux into a narrow solid angle of **0.2 steradians**, the radiant intensity in the beam's direction is:
+If the spotlight emits **20 watts** of light flux into a narrow solid angle of **0.2 steradians**, the radiant intensity in the beam's direction is:

 `I = 20 W / 0.2 sr = 100 W/sr`